-Mohs surgery is the single most effective and best technique for removing Basal Cell Carcinoma and Squamous Cell Carcinoma (BCCs and SCCs), the two most common skin cancers, with a cure rate of 99%.
+Mohs surgery is the single most effective technique for removing Basal Cell Carcinomas (BCCs) and Squamous Cell Carcinomas (SCCs), the two most common skin cancers, with a cure rate of 99%.
 Mohs surgery can also be used to treat some melanomas.
-Mohs surgery is also the best method for tissue sparing (removing the entire cancer with minimal removal of normal skin).
+Mohs surgery is also the best method for sparing tissue (removing the entire cancer with minimal removal of normal skin).
 Following removal of your skin cancer, reconstructive surgery can be done to repair (close) the defect (hole) created by removal of the cancer with the latest surgical advances.
 Mohs and Reconstructive Surgeons who have completed a fellowship in Mohs surgery and are members of the American College of Mohs Surgery perform more facial reconstruction of skin cancer defects (holes) than any other specialty, including plastic surgery, facial plastic surgeons and oculoplastic surgeons.

 Why Choose Dr. Omar Ibrahimi at the Connecticut Skin Institute as your Mohs Surgeon?

-- Dr. Ibrahimi’s main goal is to remove your skin cancer completely with the best cosmetic results possible.
-Dr. Ibrahimi is a reconstructive surgeon AND a nationally recognized laser expert specializing in scar revision.
+- Dr. Ibrahimi’s main goal is to completely remove your skin cancer with the best cosmetic outcome.
+He is a reconstructive surgeon and a nationally recognized laser expert specializing in scar revision.
 Dr. Omar Ibrahimi has been honored as a Castle-Connolly Top Doctor because of his work as a Mohs surgeon.
 We have many patients that come to us for scar revision from surgeries they may have had elsewhere.
-As a patient of Dr. Ibrahimi, you get the best of both world – a phenomenal surgeon and a laser expert to minimize the appearance of scars.
+As a patient of Dr. Ibrahimi, you get the best of both worlds – a phenomenal surgeon and a laser expert to minimize the appearance of scars.

 - Dr. Ibrahimi specializes in the reconstruction of difficult skin cancer cases, has published numerous articles on skin cancer reconstructive surgery and has lectured to other Mohs surgeons and dermatologists about Mohs and Reconstructive Surgery.